code-review-doctor/osis/doc/architecture/decisions/0006-use-tactical-domain-driven-design.md

 - Factories
 - DTO

-Each components have 1! purpose, we will use them accordingly.
+Each components have one and only one purpose, we will use them accordingly.

 ## Consequences